 \section{Introduction}

-High-dimensional data are widely occurred in modern scientific applications, such as bioinformatics, imaging recognition, weather forecasting, and financial service.
-Estimation of large covariance matrix from the high-dimensional data is thus an important and challenge problem in the multivariate data analysis.
-For example, dimension reduction using principal component analysis usually relies on accurate estimation of covariance matrix.
+Estimation of large covariance matrix from the high-dimensional data is an important and challenging problem in the multivariate data analysis.
+For example, dimension reduction using the principal component analysis usually relies on accurate estimation of covariance matrix.
 Under the context of graphical models, the estimation of covariance matrix or its inverse is often used to infer the network structure of the graph.
-However, conventional estimation of covariance matrix is known to perform poorly due to the high dimension problems when the number of variables is close to or larger than the sample size (Johnstone, 2001).
+However, conventional estimation of covariance matrix is known to perform poorly due to the high dimensionality when the number of variables is close to or larger than the sample size (Johnstone, 2001).
 To overcome the curse of dimensionality, a variety of methods proposed in literature often assumes certain patterns of sparsity for the covariance matrices.